Melbourne DUI Lawyers

 - A permanent criminal misdemeanor conviction on his or her record

-Moreover, the cost of his or her automobile insurance will likely triple over the next three years and the offender will have to face the social consequences of being a known DUI offender.
+Moreover, the cost of their automobile insurance will likely triple over the next three years.
+The offender will have to face the social consequences of being a known DUI offender.

 - A fine of $500-1,000